Rainelz/shutter/README.md

 run `pipenv run python src/shutter.py --config $CONFIG_FILE --size $K --dir $PATH_TO_OUT_DIR [--workers N] [--out FILE_PREFIX]` to start the image generation

-# Docker image
+# Docker image - RECOMMENDED

-The docker image uses dumb-init to enable proper terminations of the workers.
-For more see https://github.com/Yelp/dumb-init
+The docker image is recommended for configurations using multiple fonts.
+It's built to use dumb-init to enable proper terminations of the workers.
+For more see https://github.com/Yelp/dumb-init And it's easily deployable to a pod

-Simply build the docker image (which includes a font package), and run by mounting your local folders inside the docker container
+Simply build the docker image, and run by mounting your local folders inside the docker container

 ```
 docker build -t shutter .